 The most used types are integer, real, categorical, time-series, geospatial.
 Let it be any of these you must clean it.

-Would you want to search the effectiveness between two procedures and show that?
+Would you want to search the relationship between two procedures and show that?
 Or would you want to know what the breakdown cost is between two branches?

 Focus on business goals!
 Only show KPIs that represent values.
 With a survey, you have to ascertain these.
 In most cases, you don’t have resources of money, HR capacity, and time to deal with indicators that are not relevant.